Friday, November 29, 2024

 "You know we have a two-week policy for all vacation requests," said her boss.
 "That's two full weeks of notice per day requested off.
 You're giving me one week notice, so you can take a half-day off.
 That's more than fair."

 The two walked to the front to find Maxine tapping away at a stack of invoices.
 She was breathing heavier than usual and seemed to be sweating.
-Alicia bent down in concern.
+Alicia bent down to check on her.
 "Are you alright, Miss Maxine?"

-He looked towards the entrance, realized what he saw, and froze.
+Dr. Pupe looked towards the entrance, realized what he saw, and stared.
 He looked like his car just got flattened by a steamroller.
-She wished she could bottle that moment of defeat and keep it in a little trophy case until she was old and gray, so on her deathbed she could hold it to her trembling lips, sip its nectar, and live a hundred more years feeling this good.
+Alicia wished she could bottle that moment of defeat and keep it in a little trophy case until she was old and gray, so on her deathbed she could hold it to her trembling lips, sip its nectar, and live a hundred more years feeling this good.

 "So I'll just fill it out for the full day, then?" asked Alicia.